 Online petitions (ePetitions)

 An e-Petition is a petition which collects signatures online.
 This allows petitions to be made available to a potentially greater audience than a traditional paper based petition.
-Anyone who lives, works or studies within Bury can sign a petition.
+Anyone who lives, works or studies within the borough of Bury can sign a petition.

-You can sign an existing petition by accessing any of the active e-Petitions listed below or submit a new petition using the link:
+You can add your name to a current e-Petition by accessing any of the active e-Petitions listed below or submit a new petition using the link:

-E-Petitions are an important part of Bury Council's ongoing commitment to listening to and acting on the views of the public.
-If you submit an online petition, you will get more people signing if you tell people about it.
-Please note that the "number of signatures" is updated every few days.
+ePetitions are an important part of Bury Council's ongoing commitment to listening to and acting on the views of the public.

 Disclaimer: This Council accepts no liability for the petitions on these web pages.
 The views expressed in the petitions do not necessarily reflect those of the providers.